zeroluck/docs/sources/index.md

 Feel confident that you are using the best open source application security software on the planet and even on the Internet too!

-## Does it work for mobile or api access management?

-There has been a paradigm shift: enterprise services are published with JSON/REST APIs to support both web sites and mobile apps.
-Organizations are using more api's hosted by third parties.
-The old access management suite is not friendly to this shift.
-Many old deployments depended on a web application

 ## Who wants open source access management?